Disclaimer: I do not own BattleTech.

 "Let us try Tamar, then," Atalanta said.
 "If he has not arrived we shall wait as long as we can make our cover hold.
 If we miss him, then baring a strong indication of his next intended destination I propose we divert to our secondary mission.

-"You do not agree, Captain?"
+"You do not agree, Captain?" she asked mildly.

 "I make it a point to listen to my subordinates, unlike certain senior officers—especially in those in certain clans—who react with disdain to any idea they have not personally thought of.
 As the senior officer on our expedition I highly value any insights you may have."